Nanga Mai Marri (Dream Big)

 The Nanga Mai Marri program continues to achieve great outcomes for Aboriginal education and employment, including:

-- Between the years (2014-20, more than 85% of participants have successfully transitioned into employment, training and/or tertiary education within 6 months of leaving high school.
+- More than 85% of the program’s participants successfully transition into employment, training and/or tertiary education within 6 months of leaving high school.

 The Nanga Mai Marri program is delivered with the support of the Australian Federal Government.